FirePhenix/session/README.md

-session.go
+session
 ========
-session.go is a simple session management module for web applications written in Go programming language.
+session is a simple session management module for web applications written in Go programming language.

 Usage
 =======